dtaht/blog-cerowrt/content/post/selective_unprotect.md

 otherwise... feel free to drop some darn packets!

-You could even do [shortest queue first](http://www.internetsociety.org/sites/default/files/pdf/accepted/4_sqf_isoc.pdf) within the aggregate, shipping C1 and D1 first rather than round robin A,B,C,D. I have no data as to where most interference happens nowadays, but this would be much like how fq_codel's new and old queues function and force the receiver to respond to and grow those flows first, grabbing a fairer share of the link.
+You could even do [shortest queue first](http://www.internetsociety.org/sites/default/files/pdf/accepted/4_sqf_isoc.pdf) within the aggregate, shipping C1 and D1 first rather than round robin A,B,C,D. I have no data (yet) as to where most interference happens nowadays, but this would be much like how fq_codel's new and old queues function and force the receiver to respond to and grow those flows first, grabbing a fairer share of the link.